Rise to Success: Career Highlights of CM Punk

 In July 2006, CM Punk and Seth Skyfire defeated Shad Gaspard and the Neighborhoodie to win the OVW Southern Tag Team Championship, making Punk a double champion.

 In August 2006, CM Punk and Seth Skyfire lost the OVW Southern Tag Team Championship to Deuce Shade and "Domino" Cliff Compton.
-Later that month, Punk also lost the OVW Heavyweight Championship to Chet the Jett.
+Later that month in August 2006, Punk also lost the OVW Heavyweight Championship to Chet the Jett.

-On January 9, 2007, CM Punk suffered his first singles loss in ECW against Hardcore Holly, ending his six-month undefeated streak.
+On January 9, 2007, CM Punk suffered his first ECW singles loss against Hardcore Holly, ending his six-month undefeated streak.

 January 22, 2008: CM Punk Loses ECW Championship

-On January 22, 2008, CM Punk lost the ECW Championship to Chavo Guerrero in a no disqualification match after interference from Edge, ending his 143-day reign.
+On January 22, 2008, CM Punk's 143-day reign as ECW Champion ended when he lost to Chavo Guerrero in a no disqualification match on ECW following interference from Edge.

-On February 7, 2008, WWE and OVW ended their developmental partnership, marking the end of CM Punk's regular appearances with OVW.
+On February 7, 2008, WWE and OVW ended their developmental partnership, after which CM Punk ceased appearing regularly with OVW, though he had already been making sporadic appearances.

 2008: Money in the Bank Winner

-In 2008, CM Punk won the Money in the Bank ladder match for the first time, a significant accomplishment in WWE.
+In 2008, CM Punk won the Money in the Bank ladder match.

-On January 5, 2009, CM Punk received his title match against William Regal on Raw, which ended in a disqualification when Regal grabbed the referee's jersey.
+On January 5, 2009, CM Punk received his Intercontinental Championship title match against William Regal, which ended in a disqualification when Regal grabbed the referee's jersey.

-In 2009, CM Punk won the Money in the Bank ladder match for the second consecutive year, becoming the only back-to-back winner.
+In 2009, CM Punk won the Money in the Bank ladder match for the second consecutive year, making him the only back-to-back winner.

-Throughout January 2010, CM Punk began to convert planted members of the audience to a straight-edge lifestyle, making them take a pledge of allegiance to him and shaving their head as a sign of renewal and devotion, furthering the Straight Edge Society storyline.
+Throughout January 2010, CM Punk began to convert planted members of the audience to a straight-edge lifestyle, making them take a pledge of allegiance to him and shaving their heads as a sign of renewal and devotion.

-June 20, 2010: World Heavyweight Championship Challenge at Fatal 4-Way
+June 20, 2010: CM Punk Challenges for World Heavyweight Championship at Fatal 4-Way

-On June 20, 2010, at WWE Fatal 4-Way, CM Punk challenged for the World Heavyweight Championship against Mysterio, Big Show and the champion Jack Swagger, but was unsuccessful due to an attack by Kane.
+On June 20, 2010, at WWE Fatal 4-Way, CM Punk challenged for the World Heavyweight Championship against Rey Mysterio, Big Show and the champion Jack Swagger, but he was unsuccessful when he was attacked by Kane.

-At the end of December 2010, CM Punk left the commentary team after assaulting John Cena on the December 20 episode of Raw and the December 21 episode of SmackDown with a chair.
-Punk later revealed that he had joined and assumed control of The Nexus.
+At the end of December 2010, CM Punk left the commentary team after assaulting John Cena and revealed that he had joined and assumed control of The Nexus.

 On January 30, 2011, CM Punk and The New Nexus cost Randy Orton his match with The Miz for the WWE Championship at the Royal Rumble as revenge for Orton prematurely ending Punk's first World Heavyweight Championship reign in 2008.